Questions to ask a mortgage lender

 What type of mortgage do you recommend for me?

-There are several types of mortgages, including conventional loans and government-backed loans (such as FHA loans and VA loans).
+There are quite a few different types of mortgages, including conventional versus government-backed, fixed-rate versus adjustable-rate and conforming versus non-conforming.
 Each type has its pros and cons, as well as its own eligibility requirements.
 Your lender or loan officer can explain which types of loans it offers and which ones might be a good fit based on your situation.

 What is the minimum down payment requirement?